gracianipicardo/imdb/.github/ISSUE_TEMPLATE/report-a-profile-issue.md

 ---
 name: Report a profile issue
-about: Use this template to report an issue for one of the LD4P base profiles located in this repository
+about: Use this template to report an issue with one of the LD4P base profiles located in this repository
 title: ''
 labels: not working